ylhyra/ylhyra_content/not_data/content/explanations/Alphabet/S.md

 *'''s'''andur, ble'''ss''', '''s'''æll

-The name of the letter is "ess", same as in English
+The name of the letter is "ess", same as in English.

 ***